 Truly then the recompense is great for those who keep your commandments.
 That first and greatest commandment helps the man who obeys, not the God who commands.
 In addition, the other commandments of God perfect the man who obeys them.
 They provide him with what he needs.
 They instruct and enlighten him and make him good and blessed.

 If you are wise, then, know that you have been created for the glory of God and your own eternal salvation.
 This is your goal; this is the center of your life; this is the treasure of your heart.
 If you fail to reach it, you will find misery.

-The Glory of God & Eternal Happiness
+Robert Bellarmine on the Glory of God & Eternal Happiness

 May you consider truly good whatever leads to your goal and truly evil whatever makes you fall away from it.
 Prosperity and adversity, wealth and poverty, health and sickness, honors and humiliations, life and death, in the mind of the wise man, are not to be sought for their own sake, nor avoided for their own sake.
 But if they contribute to the glory of God and your eternal happiness, then they are good and should be sought.
 If they detract from this, they are evil and must be avoided.

 For a post by Dr. Italy on the same theme of Matthew 11:30, read My Yoke is Easy, my Burden Light.

 This reflection on “my yoke is easy and my burden light” (Matthew 11:30) is an excerpt from from On the Ascent of the Mind to God (Grad.i: opera omnia 6, edit.
 1962, 214) by Saint Robert Bellarmine.
 It appears in the Roman Office of readings for the memorial of St. Robert Bellarmine on September 17. (intro and headings by Dr. Italy).